Jolie Ngo

 A biography

-Born and raised in and outside of Philadelphia, Pennsylvania, Jolie Ngo holds a BFA from the Rhode Island School of Design and an MFA from the New York State College of Ceramics at Alfred University.
+Born and raised in and outside of Philadelphia, she holds a BFA from the Rhode Island School of Design and an MFA from the New York State College of Ceramics at Alfred University.
+Her work has been featured in T Magazine, Elle Decor, Architectural Digest, and Galerie Magazine, among others, and is held in the collections of the Museum of Arts and Design, Everson Museum of Art, Museum of Rhode Island School of Design, and Carnegie Museum of Art.